JuliaLang/julia/doc/src/manual/modules.md

 end
 ```

-The statement `using A, B` works, but when you try to call `f`, you get a warning
+The statement `using .A, .B` works, but when you try to call `f`, you get a warning

 ```julia
 WARNING: both B and A export "f"; uses of it in module Main must be qualified